An apology from the heart

 When you ask that question, you are connecting with the other person, asking him what he needs to feel better again.
 Even if you can do “nothing” because it often is up to the other person to mourn and get over the situation.

-But the fact that you ask this question means that you are trying to understand that other person’s needs and that on its own is a big signal of connection and empathy which are both the cornerstones of healthy relationships.
+But the fact that you ask this question means that you are trying to understand that other person’s needs.
+This is a big signal of connection and empathy which are both the cornerstones of healthy relationships.
 Every human being wants and needs connection and empathy!

-Finally, I also want you to be aware that you can also say “I’m sorry” to yourself.
+Finally, I also want you to be aware how to say I AM SORRY to yourself.
 In my practice I see that forgiving yourself and apologising to yourself is often harder than to anyone else.
 We can be so hard and harsh on ourselves.

-Being mild and forgiving to yourself for your mistakes and hurts is a foundation for self-care and self-love, which are the cornerstones of a balanced and meaningful life.
+Being mild and forgiving to yourself for your mistakes and hurts is a foundation for self-care and self-love.
+These are the cornerstones of a balanced and meaningful life.
 Conscious self-care is the base of your relationship with your outer world, never to be underestimated.

 Latest posts by Danielle Sax (see all)